-A simple way to get students talking and sharing ideas, predicting the content of your lesson and so arousing their interest is the following:
+A simple way to get students talking and sharing ideas, or predicting the topic of your lesson and so arousing their interest, is the following:

 - In pairs the students have to count how many different types of magazine titles they see and try and work out what each magazine is about.

 - After comparing answers with other pairs and feeding back as a whole class you can get them to say which ones they're more interested in and why.
-You can then lead onto their reading habits.
+You can then go into their reading habits.